okaljuvee/InsuranceEnrollment/README.md

 # Availity Exercises

-### Achivements

-(Proudest professional or acadmic achievement...)

-### Reading

-(Tell me a about a book, blog, article or GitHub repo you read or liked recently, and why you like it and why you should recommend I do the same. )

-### Availity Business Model

-(If you were to describe to a 7-year old what Availity does, what would you say? )

 ### Parentheses Validator

 The Lisp code parentheses validator validates parentheses of either string input or file input.
 The program can be